iqlusioninc/liquidity-staking-module/x/staking/spec/02_state_transitions.md

 ### Redeem delegation shares

+Redeeming of delegation shares is to convert tokenized delegation shares to regular delegation share.

 The process of redeeming delegation shares from tokenized share

 1. Verify that tokenize share tokens amount is not lower than redeeming share tokens amount